hande-qmc/hande/documentation/hubbard.rst

     Set the fortran compiler.
 fflags
+    Set flags to be passed to the fortran compiler during compilation. cxx
+    Set the C++ compiler.
+cxxflags
-    Set flags to be passed to the fortran compiler during compilation. cppdefs
+    Set flags to be passed to the C++ compiler during compilation. cppdefs
     Set definitions to be used in the C pre-processing step. cppflags